doctrine/dbal/en/reference/schema-manager.rst

     $toSchema->dropTable('user');

-Now we can compare the two schema instances in order to calculate the differences between them and return the sql required to make the changes on the database:
+Now we can compare the two schema instances in order to calculate the differences between them and return the SQL required to make the changes on the database:

 .. code-block:: php